DevRev-Team-65/Team-65-main/Tree_of_Thought_Experiment/README.md

 This repository contains the code used to test the LLM+P prompting technique as a potential solution for our problem statement

 ### Usage of this repository
-Please refer the documentation for detailed guidance on utilizing the functionalities provided by this repository.
+Please refer to the documentation for detailed guidance on utilizing the functionalities provided by this repository.
 The documentation outlines instructions on how to effectively use the repository, including comprehensive information on its features and functionalities.

 ### OpenAI Integration
 To access OpenAI's API, the necessary API keys are stored in the 'openai.txt' file.
 Users can integrate their own OpenAI API key by modifying this file